fmakdemir/fwordlesolver/README.md

 This project provides a Wordle solver that can be used as a command-line interface (CLI) tool or imported as a module in your Python code.
 SOWPODS is used as lexicon.

+Suggests new words that are most likely to reduce the total results.
+Can filter current list of words with

 ## Installation

 ### PyPI